-- 37.3 The type consists of values representing: - a) an encoding of a single data value that may, but need not, be the value of an ASN.1 type; and - b) identification of: - an abstract syntax; and 1) - the transfer syntax; and 2) - (optionally) an object descriptor which provides a human-readable description of the category of the data c) value.
+- 37.2 This type has a tag which is universal class, number 8. - 37.3 The type consists of values representing: - a) an encoding of a single data value that may, but need not, be the value of an ASN.1 type; and - b) identification of: - 1) an abstract syntax; and - 2) the transfer syntax; and - c) (optionally) an object descriptor which provides a human-readable description of the category of the data value.
 The optional object descriptor shall not be present unless explicitly permitted by comment associated with use of the "ExternalType" notation.